Plumsail/forms-docs/SharePoint/how-to/forms-for-groups.rst

 For a practical example of how to customize forms for a specific SharePoint group, check out :doc:`add personal form for creating and tracking tickets to any SP page <../examples/ticket-management>`.

-Routing based on O365 groups
+Routing based on Azure AD (Office 365) groups
 --------------------------------------------------
-You can use custom routing and |Microsoft Graph API| to retrieve Office365 groups and check current user's membership.
+You can use custom routing and |Microsoft Graph client| to retrieve Office365 groups and check current user's membership.

-.. |Microsoft Graph API| raw:: html
+.. |Microsoft Graph client| raw:: html

-    <a href="https://pnp.github.io/pnpjs/graph/" target="_blank">Microsoft Graph API</a>
+    <a href="https://pnp.github.io/pnpjs/graph/" target="_blank">Microsoft Graph client</a>

 ..
-Important::  In order to retrieve user profile properties with Graph API, you first need to make sure that the Microsoft Graph app has the permissions to access data on your tenant.
+Important::  In order to retrieve user profile properties with Graph API, you first need to make sure that the Microsoft Graph client has the permissions to check if the current user belongs to specific 365 groups of your tenant.

                 For this, make sure to install |Microsoft 365 CLI| (you'll need to install Node.js first in order to do that).